serpapi/google-search-results-php/README.md

 [![Build Status](https://travis-ci.org/serpapi/google-search-results-php.svg?branch=master)](https://travis-ci.org/serpapi/google-search-results-php)

-This Php API is meant to scrape and parse Google results using [SerpApi](https://serpapi.com).
+This Php API is meant to scrape and parse Google, Bing or Baidu results using [SerpApi](https://serpapi.com).

 Feel free to fork this repository to add more backends.